-An employee value proposition (EVP) is the unique set of benefits which an employee receives in return for the skills, capabilities and experience they bring to a company.
+An employee value proposition (EVP) is the unique set of benefits that an employee receives in return for the skills, capabilities, and experience they bring to a company.

-An EVP is about defining the essence of your company - how it is unique and what it stands for.
+An EVP is about defining the essence of your company – how it is unique and what it stands for.
 It encompasses the central reasons that people are proud and motivated to work there, such as the inspiring vision or distinctive culture.
 It is crucial to make sure your EVP is unique, relevant, and compelling.
-When integrated into all aspects of a business, a strong EVP will help to retain top performers and attract the best external talent.
+When integrated into all aspects of a business, a strong EVP will help retain top performers and attract the best external talent.

 Here are some tips for creating a compelling EVP.

 Building a company culture to present in your EVP doesn’t come solely from business leaders but from your team members living and breathing your business values.
 From your people, you will develop your ideal company culture from your vision to reality.
-To develop a strong, realistic EVP, you must first understand what perceptions existing staff and potential employees have about your company brand and culture.
+To develop a strong, realistic EVP, you must first understand what perceptions your existing staff and potential employees have about your company brand and culture.
 For example:

 · Why are potential employees attracted to the company?